Financing Common Crawl

 Surprisingly, despite the title of their report (“Training Data for the Price of a Sandwich”), the one area that the Mozilla authors do not discuss in detail is how Common Crawl was actually financed.
 They mostly note in passing that, although Common Crawl is now seeking additional funding in the form of donations, it has been primarily funded since the beginning by its original founder, Gil Elbaz; but that’s about it.

 What this misses is just how much money Elbaz has poured into the enterprise.
 Before founding Common Crawl, Elbaz was a co-founder of a start up called Applied Semantics, which was acquired by Google in 2003 for $102 million, along with the company’s AdSense technology.
-In 2007, Elbaz left Google to start Factual, (eventually aquired by Foursquare), with the intention of creating an open dataset to make sure the search giant didn’t have a total monopoly on large scale internet data.3 In the same year, he also created the Common Crawl foundation.4 As Common Crawl’s current mission states, it aims to provide “high quality crawl data that was previously only available to large search engine corporations.”
+In 2007, Elbaz left Google to start Factual, (eventually acquired by Foursquare), with the intention of creating an open dataset to make sure the search giant didn’t have a total monopoly on large scale internet data.6 In the same year, he also created the Common Crawl foundation.7 As Common Crawl’s current mission states, it aims to provide “high quality crawl data that was previously only available to large search engine corporations.”

 Common Crawl Funding (2007-2022).